An Introduction to Terminal Ballistics; How Bullets Wound and Kill

 Imagine throwing a rock into a pond.
 The inertia of the rock penetrating the water causes a wave that ripples out.
 The same thing happens to live tissue as a bullet penetrates it.
 The inertia of the bullet temporarily moves tissue out of the way.

 Since tissue is elastic, and mostly made of water, it quickly rebounds to its original position.
 Dr. Fackler points out that you really shouldn’t think of this as any more than blunt trauma.
 Most tissues in the body are stretchy and aren’t dramatically affected by this temporary cavity.
 But others, such as the liver and kidneys, are more susceptible.
+Damaging the liver and kidneys, however, doesn’t stop a threat right now.

 Fragmentation

-This is the area of terminal ballistics that Dr. Fackler is known for.
+This is the area of terminal ballistics that Dr. Fackler is best known for.
 He demonstrated that the worst wounds come from the fragmentation of the bullet.

 If you recall my article on rifle twist rates, I talked about the aerodynamic forces working on a projectile in flight.
 The shape of a modern rifle bullet puts the center of pressure in front of the center of mass.
-That means that a bullet insufficiently stabilized is prone to tumble.
+That means that a bullet insufficiently stabilized is prone to tumbling.

 This is fragmentation.